FabriceSalvaire/pythonic-gcode-machine/doc/sphinx/source/donate.rst

 <https://www.paypal.me/FabriceSalvaire>`_.

-This budget could help me to mainly finance a domain, a vps to host a site, a forum (*) and also to participate to conference on open source Electronic Design Automation.
+This budget could help me to mainly finance a domain, a vps to host a site, a forum (*) and also to participate to conference.

-(*) This web site is actually hosted on my vps, which is quite loaded.
+.. (*) This web site is actually hosted on my vps, which is quite loaded.
 I don't use hosting site since it is easier to update the documentation using my own infrastructure.